 - Construction of reservoirs by river authorities and water districts

 - Construction of recreational parks or the expansion of existing facilities by city governments

 - Energy exploration by private companies on public land

 - Construction of water and wastewater lines and treatment plants

 - Rehabilitation or demolition of a building owned by a state agency or university that is listed or eligible to be listed in the National Register of Historic Places.

 The THC issues antiquities permits for archeological studies or work at designated buildings and structures.
 The Antiquities Permit Application forms for Archeology and for Historic Buildings & Structures may be downloaded from the Forms page.
 An archeological permit may be issued only to a professional archeologist who meets the definition of a principal investigator as defined in Rules of Practice and Procedure for the Antiquities Code of Texas, available in Statutes, Regulations, and Rules.
 Similarly, the project professional for historic buildings and structures permits generally must be an architect meeting the qualifications listed in the Rules, or under certain circumstances, other qualified professionals or contractors.

 What's New: Rules Revisions

 The Texas Historical Commission has revised the Rules of Practice and Procedure for the Antiquities Code of Texas, which govern project review and issuance of permits under the Antiquities Code.
-We encourage archeologists, architects, and state and local governments to review the new rules, published in the May 17 issue of the Texas Register and in the Texas Administrative Code.
+We encourage archeologists, architects, and state and local governments to review the review the current Chapter 26 rules.
 Changes include reorganization into subchapters for archeology and for historic buildings and structures, as well as amending the designation name from State Archeological Landmark to State Antiquities Landmark.
 Questions regarding the rules may be sent to Mark Denton for archeology and Elizabeth Brummett for buildings and structures.